glouppe/info8006-introduction-to-ai/projects/project3/README.md

  3. **Experiment**
  	- 3.a. - **1 point** - Provide a measure of the uncertainty of the belief state(s).
 	- 3.b. - **1 point** - Provide a measure of the quality of the belief state(s).
 You may assume access to the ground truth.
-	- 3.c. - **3 points** - Run your filter implementation several times on the `/pacman_module/layouts/large_filter.lay` layout against each type of ghost.
+	- 3.c. - **3 points** - Run your filter implementation on the `/pacman_module/layouts/large_filter.lay` and the `/pacman_module/layouts/large_filter_walls.lay` layouts against each type of ghost.
 Report your results graphically.
 		 - Record the two aforementioned measures (see `_record_metrics` function in `beliefstateagent.py`) over several trials.
 		 - Your results should come with error bars.
 		 - The number of trials must be high enough and their duration long enough so that the two aforementioned measures have eventually converged.
-	- 3.d. - **3 points** - How does the ghost transition model parameter affect its own behavior and impact the belief state?
+	- 3.d. - **3 points** - How does the ghost transition model parameter affect its own behavior and impact the belief state on each layout?
 Motivate your answer by using your measures and the model itself.
 	- 3.e. - **2 points** - How would you implement a stochastic Pacman controller eager to eat ghosts using only its current position, the set of legal actions and the current belief state?